Undergraduate International Business Major

 Note: MKT 406 - Current Issues in Marketing can count as an International Business elective when the topic is "global" in scope.

 International Business Major Course Checklist - For Students Entering Iona Before Fall 2016

 This worksheet should be used in conjunction with your PeopleSoft transcript and International Business Major Plan of Study (also referred to as a "bubble sheet").

-Click here for blank plan of study
+View blank plan of study

 Students interested in International Business are strongly encouraged to develop fluency in one or more foreign languages, though this is not part of the required program.
 It is also recommended that students interested in this program make every effort to participate in the "Iona Study Abroad" program for one semester.